Facebook Announcements

 St. James Elementary – Crete NE

-2 days 12 hours ago
+2 weeks 4 days ago

 Faith Dimension: The K-6th grade students have the privilege of attending daily Mass and daily religion classes; the parish priest visits each classroom; the students are well prepared for receiving the sacraments; Catholic customs and traditions are emphasized throughout the liturgical year; and our Catholic faith is integrated in regular subjects.